daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 This works well enough in that it calls `ls` without arguments:

 {% highlight text %}
-$ chmod +x ls-wrapper.sh
+$ chmod +x ls-wrapper
-$ ./ls-wrapper.sh
+$ ./ls-wrapper
 Welcome to ls-wrapper!
 <list of files in current directory>
 {% endhighlight %}

-But it doesn't work if I try to use `ls-wrapper.sh` the same way I might use `ls`.
-For example, I can't ask it to list the files in a different directory:
+But it doesn't work if I try to use `ls-wrapper` the same way that I might use `ls`.
+For example, I can't ask it to list the files in a different directory than the one I'm in:

 {% highlight text %}
-$ ./ls-wrapper.sh /tmp/some-other-dir
+$ ./ls-wrapper /tmp/some-other-dir
 Welcome to ls-wrapper!
 <still a list of files in the current directory>
 {% endhighlight %}

-We can make `ls-wrapper.sh` work just like `ls` by passing the arguments of `ls-wrapper.sh` through to `ls`.
+We can make `ls-wrapper` work just like `ls` by passing the arguments of `ls-wrapper` through to `ls`.
 So how do we do that?
 Well, if you google this question, you're going to find [a lot of complicated answers][so-arg-passthrough], but the answer is more or less straightforward: just use `"$@"`:

 > You will sometimes see people use `$*`.
 Don't do that!
 You should almost
-> always use `"$@"`.
+> always use `"$@"`, unless you really know what you're doing and you have a
+> specific reason not to.

 {% highlight bash %}
 #!/usr/bin/env bash